taibui324/la-gougah/prd.md

 - **Schema Markup**: Automatic structured data generation
 - **Content Analysis**: SEO scoring and readability analysis

-**Banner Management**: Provide functionality for users to upload and manage page-specific hero banner images and general banner images for different positions.
+**Banner Management**: Provide functionality for users to upload and manage page-specific hero banner images and slider functionality for different pages.
 Specifically includes:
-  - Page-specific hero banners for Homepage, Technology page, Story page, and News page
+  - Page-specific hero banners for Homepage, Technology page, and Story page
-  - General banner management for secondary and footer positions
+  - Banner slider functionality allowing multiple images to be displayed in sequence
+  - Ordered image upload and management in the CMS with the ability to set display order
+  - Navigation controls (previous/next buttons) on the main page to navigate through banner slides
   - Image upload, preview, and replacement capabilities
   - Banner status management (active/inactive) for each page
+  - Option to group banners into slider collections
+  - Focus on image-based banners without text overlays (designers will handle banner design)
+  - Support for optional link URLs to make banners clickable

 **Menu Item Management**: Allow users to hide or unhide menu items in the header, affecting the visibility of the corresponding content pages.
 When a menu item is hidden, its corresponding section on the homepage should also be hidden; when unhidden, the section should be displayed again.